Mercury (Marvel Comics): Powers and abilities

 Mercury solidifying her arm into a weapon.

 Mercury's body is composed of metal resembling her namesake.
 She can reshape or solidify it at will.
 Her molecular adhesion power grants her the ability to cling to solid surfaces and move her body at will.
-She has demonstrated superhuman strength by supporting huge slabs of concrete.
-She also possesses superhuman durability owing to her mercury form.
-Mercury does not require food or drink due to her composition.
-She is one of the few people who can touch Wither as her body is not organic.
-Her inorganic body also made her immune to Wallflower's pheromones.
-She can also control pieces of her liquid mercury and has the potential to bring it back to her.
-It usually forcefully separated from her body, her liquid mercury turns into dead flesh, as demonstrated during the Facility's experiments.
-Additionally, she has some resistance to magic due to her transient form.
+Mercury can also control pieces of her liquid mercury and bring them back to her.
+When forcefully separated from her body, her liquid mercury turns into dead flesh.
+Mercury's non-organic body makes her immune to the powers of Wither, which decay all organic matter.